 You don't want to wash the entire vest.
 Instead, use a moist towel and dish soap or mild laundry detergent to spot clean.
+Alternatively, you can also use special ballistic cloths like the REPSUPPLEMENTS Gun Cleaning Patches.
+Although this cloth is made exclusively for guns, you can also use it for your vest.
 You could also scrub difficult spots/stains with a toothbrush.
 If possible, remove the ballistic panels before spot cleaning (some are removable, some are not).
 Please make sure the vest carrier is totally dry before adding panels.

 Do not use the dryer to dry.
 This is not safe for the vest, and the vest's velcro will stick to everything.

 You can hang it on a hanger to dry.
 However, several manufacturers recommend lying vests flat rather than hanging them when storing them.
 If you prefer to hang your vest, consider using a ballistic hanger like the Tough Hook Hanger.